 Step 4.

-Throughout each semester, the student's SHSM information is updated to reflect new credit accumulations and the completion of SHSM components.
+Throughout each semester, the student's SHSM information is updated to reflect new credit accumulation and the completion of SHSM components.
 In the case of a student who has attended the school only to obtain the major credits, the home school is updated by receiving a copy of the student's SHSM information.

 Step 5.